Ouxsoft/LHTML/docs/README.md

 ### Conformance
 A conforming implementation of LHTML5 must fulfill all normative requirements.
 Conformance requirements are described in this document via both descriptive assertions and key words with clearly defined meanings.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in RFC 2119 [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
 When used with the normative RFC2119 meanings, they will be all uppercase.
 Occurrences of these words in lowercase comprise normal prose usage, with no normative implications.

 ## Language
 LHTML5 documents MUST consist of tree elements containing attributes and inner text.
-The language when implemented SHOULD be considerate of the project's stakeholders roles and inner communication requirements.
-These stakeholder MAY include any of the following:

- + Backend developer;
- + Template designers;
- + Search indexes;
- + Frontend developers;
- + UX/UI designers;
- + WYSIWYG users; and
- + Web browser.

-### HTML5 Spec Inheritance
-An LHTML5 document SHOULD adhere to [HTML5 spec](https://html.spec.whatwg.org/multipage/) (as it details how markup documents are delivered to the browser) except where an element instantiates module or contains child arguments.
+The documents SHOULD adhere to [HTML5 spec](https://html.spec.whatwg.org/multipage/) (as it details how markup documents are delivered to the browser) ***except*** where module elements and child arguments are present.
 This exception is evident in the following example, which shows a valid HTML5 document with the exception of a valid `<head>` attribute as this element is instantiate a module which replaces the content with valid content.

 ```html5
 <!doctype html>